Applications are evaluated on a first come, first served basis.

 All Applicants must be high school graduates or 18 years or older at the start of the student’s first academic semester.

-Applicants whose first language is English must provide a written statement (two to three paragraphs) to the school, outlining their motivation to take the program.
+All applicants must provide a written statement (two to three paragraphs) to the school, outlining their motivation to take the program.

 **Applicants whose first language is not English must submit the results of one of the following English proficiency tests or provide proof of completion of a secondary school or post-secondary education program in English, in Canada or abroad: